microsoft/dotnet-framework-docker/.github/ISSUE_TEMPLATE/releases/patch-tuesday-release.md

 1. - [ ] Get PR signoff
 1. - [ ] Merge PR
 1. - [ ] Wait for changes to be mirrored to internal [dotnet-framework-docker repo](https://dev.azure.com/dnceng/internal/_git/Microsoft-dotnet-framework-docker) (internal MSFT link)
-1. - [ ] Wait for the following Windows images to have been updated as part of the Windows Patch Tuesday release process (this begins at 10 AM PST on Patch Tuesday):
+1. - [ ] Run the [`Get-BaseImageStatus.ps1`](https://github.com/microsoft/dotnet-framework-docker/blob/master/eng/common/Get-BaseImageStatus.ps1) script and wait until the Windows images have been updated as part of the Windows Patch Tuesday release process.
+This script will display when the dependent Windows images were last updated.
+Wait until all the images show that they have been recently updated.
+"Recently updated" amounts to be having been updated within the past week or so; images from a month ago should be considered to be the old version.

-      - [ ] `mcr.microsoft.com/windows/servercore:1903`
-      - [ ] `mcr.microsoft.com/windows/servercore:1909`
-      - [ ] `mcr.microsoft.com/windows/servercore:ltsc2016`
-      - [ ] `mcr.microsoft.com/windows/servercore:ltsc2019`
+          ./eng/common/Get-BaseImageStatus.ps1 -Continuous
 1. - [ ] Queue build of [dotnet-framework-docker pipeline](https://dev.azure.com/dnceng/internal/_build?definitionId=372) (internal MSFT link)
 1. - [ ] Confirm images have been ingested by MCR
 1. - [ ] Confirm READMEs have been updated in Docker Hub for [microsoft-dotnet-framework](https://hub.docker.com/_/microsoft-dotnet-framework)